bgfoley/Nectar-Hedge-Axelar/DOCS.md

 ```
 ### _deposit

 Internal function that handles the logic for user deposits, updating user data, collateral, total value locked, and triggering the internal _balanceHedge function.
+Deposit function is split between internal and external to limit reentrancy attack vectors.

 ### _repayAsset

 Internal function used to repay assets to Fraxlend from Hedge, updating the total borrowed amount.
+This will be called by the Position Manager via cross chain messaging (if protocol is split between two blockchains), or directly if on the same network, after the Position Manager has received a call from Hedge to remove collateral from the perp side.

 ```solidity
 function _repayAsset(uint256 _amount) external onlyAxelarRelay